quickcall/quickcall-client/README.md

 #QuickCall

-QuickCall is the first mobile app on the Firefox Marketplace that allows internet based voice-calling (VoIP) for the Firefox Operating System.
+QuickCall is the first mobile app on the Firefox Marketplace that allows internet based voice-calling (VoIP) on the Firefox Operating System.

 For more about our project goals see our [PRESS-RELEASE.md](PRESS-RELEASE.md).